Xramas/IP_INFO_DATABASE/README.md

 ## Automation

-This repository uses GitHub Actions to pull and repackage data every Monday (00:00 UTC).
+This repository uses GitHub Actions to pull and repackage data periodically.
+The automation ensures that you always have access to the latest available free tiers of IP intelligence data.

 ---